Revivify Manor Park – Creating a master-plan for our park

 Involving our children

-Outerspace are also working with local schools – Coombe Boys and Malden Manor Primary.
+Outerspace have worked with our local schools – Coombe Boys and Malden Manor Primary.
 Coombe Boys spent a morning the park.

 1st public design workshop